 The foil/paper blisters are always easy to open normally.
 With my mothers Parkinson's she's not as dexterous any more so I find that placing a little slit in the paper with a kitchen knife makes it even easier for her to open.
 Certainly easier and more secure than using a plastic pill box.

 It's Saturday, and the finished card ready to place on my mum's coffee table for the following week.
 As a Caregiver, I have the peace of mind knowing that my mother has a securely filled and sealed multi-med blister card that I assembled.

 I was part of the original marketing team that brought these multi-med blister cards to market, but they were only sold to pharmacists.
 These cards are so easy to assemble and use that I knew they would be perfect for caregivers and seniors.
+I know what you’re thinking, how about a plastic pill box.
+Well trying to open the hard plastic lid of a plastic pill box with shaky hands can lead to a falling pill box catastrophe.
 When using the old plastic pill boxes my mother was always worried about taking her medications on time and correctly, these cards take that worry away.

-© 2018 Medication Packaging Solutions.
+© 2021 Medication Packaging Solutions LLC.
 All Rights Reserved.